-We then calculated the percent of residents that are Hispanic.
-The percentages ranked from 98.7% to 3.3%.
+We then calculated the percent of residents that are Hispanic or Latino.
+The percentages ranked from 98.8% to 3.6%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Mendota took the distinction of being the most Hispanic, while Los Altos was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Parlier took the distinction of being the most Hispanic or Latino, while Los Altos Hills was the least Hispanic or Latino city.

 Mendota is a U.S. city in Fresno County, California.
 The population was 11,014 at the 2010 U.S. Census.
 The State Routes 180 and 33 run through the agricultural city.
 Mendota is located 8.5 miles south-southeast of Firebaugh, at an elevation of 174 feet.